Rsrbai/portfolio3/README.md

 - Bigger terminal allowing for bigger game size
 - Ship type for example, destroyer, submarine etc.
 - A more exciting display for winning the game
-- Make the game size customizealbe past 10
+- Make the game size customizeable past 10

 # Data model